🔄 Yet another way to establish Notion + Jekyll synchronization

-Hello there.
 Jekyll is a wonderful tool for building static websites.
-I like it a lot, but it lacks some kind of CMS.
+It has its’ own pros and cons.
+One of the drawbacks of many website generators is the lack of a CMS.
 I would love to be able to write posts anywhere, but out-of-the-box, the only way to write something is via git.
-This method restricts you heavily:
+This way restricts you heavily:

 Existing “CMS” solutions